 The market for ETFs (exchange traded funds) has now been in existence for over two decades, and throughout that time it has become increasingly popular as a tool for achieving specific investment objectives.
-That said, a large number of investors are not fully up to speed with what exactly comprises an ETF, the strengths and weaknesses, and when they should be used or avoided.
+That said, a large number of investors are not fully up to speed with what exactly comprises an ETF, the strengths and weaknesses, and when they should be used, and their limitations.

 In contrast to mutual funds, which can be accessed through a multitude of distribution channels, ETFs are accessed through the secondary market via a broker.
 Because of this, if you want to access certain ETFs, you would need a platform which provides access to brokers in those markets.
 For example, a Japan based brokerage account may not provide access to US domiciled ETFs.
 Coincidentally, even US citizens run into difficulty when attempting to set up a US-based brokerage account while they are living overseas.
 Due to new regulations and costs levied on US financial institutions with clients outside of the US, many companies have been forced to suspend their services to those living abroad.
 However, there are some international companies which specialize in providing access to a broad range of investment exchanges, all on one internationally accessible platform.